 Congress has re-authorized the Workforce Investment Act of 1998 (WIA), including the Rehabilitation Act, through 2020 now titled "Workforce Innovation and Opportunity Act" (WIOA).
 President Obama stated that the bill "will help workers, including workers with disabilities, access employment, education, job-driven training, and support services that give them the chance to advance their careers and secure the good jobs of the future."
 Please click here to access the Brief that describes the new WIOA legislation.

-NSTTAC’s Youth to Work Coalition (YTWC) will be hosting a webinar, led by Curtis Richards with the Institute for Educational Leadership, explaining the new WIOA on November 19 from 2-3 p.m.
+NSTTAC’s Youth to Work Coalition (YTWC) hosted a webinar, led by Curtis Richards with the Institute for Educational Leadership, explaining the new WIOA on November 19 from 2-3 p.m.
 EST.

 |Type of WBLE||Definition|

 |Career Exploration||Career Exploration involves visits by youth to workplaces to learn about jobs and the skills required to perform them.
 Visits and meetings with employers and people in identified occupations outside of the workplace are also types of career exploration activities from which youth can learn about jobs and careers."
 (Luecking, 2009, p.l3)|

 |Job Shadowing||"Job Shadowing is extended time, often a full workday or several workdays, spent by a youth in a workplace accompanying an employee in the performance of his or her daily duties."
 (Luecking, 2009, pg.l3)|